-- Insulation material as required by local code. - Rated for continuous exposure of temperatures up to 140°F. - Firmly attach the cable; provide slack but secure in a way to prevent external forces from being imparted on the terminal block. - Wiring must be completed without splices.
+- · Insulation material as required by local code. - Rated for continuous exposure of temperatures up to 140°F. - Firmly attach the cable; provide slack but secure in a way to prevent external forces from being imparted on the terminal block. - Wiring must be completed without splices.

-Multi F Systems:
+Multi F with LGRED Systems:

-• Communication / connection (power) cable from the outdoor unit to the indoor unit must use a minimum of 14 AWG, four (4) conductor, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes.
+- Communication / connection (power) cable from the outdoor unit to the indoor unit must use a minimum of 14 AWG, four (4) conductor, stranded, shielded or unshielded (if shielded, it must be grounded to the chassis of the outdoor unit only), and must comply with applicable local and national codes. - Use of 14 AWG, four (4) conductor, stranded, shielded or unshielded wire is allowed for lengths up to the published maximum pipe length, plus recommended slack at both ends.

-Figure 80: Typical Multi F / Multi F MAX Outdoor and Indoor / Branch Distribution Unit Wiring and Communications Cable Diagram.
+Figure 78: Typical Multi F / Multi F MAX with LGRED Outdoor and Indoor / Branch Distribution Unit Wiring and Communications Cable Diagram.